ozark-lang/ozark/README.md

-The Ozark Interpreter
+The Ozark Reference Implementation
 =======

-This is the official Ozark repository.
+This is the official Ozark compiler repository.
 Ozark is hosted & developed on GitHub.

 Ozark is a readable open-source programming language.
 Through strict code standards, Ozark enables new tools for building software.